Sweet Potato Dog Treats on a Rope – DIY Indestructible Dog Toy

 The Bottom Line on “Indestructible” Dog Toys for Heavy Chewers

 I’m not sure there is exactly an “indestructible” dog toy on the market today – either commercial or DIY, but this one does hold up well to an aggressive chewer or a dog with a strong jaw.
+As will this monkey knot dog toy.

 It’s made of all natural materials, so anything they ingest should just pass right on through, which is way better than if your pup shreds something plastic.